top of page

 Sensorimotor Psychotherapy

-This approach integrates talk therapy with body-centered techniques to help individuals process and release trauma stored in the body.
+This approach, also known as somatic therapy in Singapore, integrates talk therapy with body-centered techniques to help individuals process and release trauma stored in the body.
+It can be especially beneficial for those experiencing dissociation or struggling with the physical manifestations of trauma.

 Goals of Trauma Therapy